 Network Settings - Provides configuration options for the networks, or LAN, created by your router.
-For example, enable a guest WiFi network (WiFi / Local Networks), set up rules to filter websites (Content Filtering), or create a traffic-shaping rule to set bandwidth priorities (QoS).
+For example, create a traffic-shaping rule to set bandwidth priorities (QoS).

 Internet - Provides configuration options for the Internet sources, or WAN, used by the router.
-For example, you can set up a rule to track how much data you are using per month on a modem (Data Usage) or set the failover order for your Internet sources (Connection Manager).
+For example, you can set up a rule to track how much data you are using per month on a modem (Data Usage).

 System Settings - Provides broad administrative controls.
-For example, you can set up a Terms of Use page for your guest network (Hotspot
+For example, you can enable remote management of the router (Administration).